Official-MoonDao/documentation/MoonDAO/docs/FAQ.md

 keywords: [FAQ, Funds, Risks, Token, DAO Compesation, Governance]
 sidebar_position: 9
 ---
 ### How much MOONEY should I buy?

 Up to you.
 You can view statistics for how much MOONEY others have [here](https://dashboard.moondao.com/#/analytics).

 ### Why do I need to stake to vote?

 We don’t want our community to be controlled by day-traders.
 We’d rather be governed by those with a long-term view and commitment to our mission.
-Staking locks your tokens for some amount of time.
+Staking measures commitment by locking your tokens for some amount of time.
 Stake [here](https://app.moondao.com/lock).

 ### How long should I stake?